cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 "BAZ-V\<xx\>-CS\<yy\>-\<suiteID\>-ENC1" and "BAZ-V\<xx\>-CS\<yy\>-\<suiteID\>-ENC2",
 respectively, where \<xx\>, \<yy\>, and \<suiteID\> are as described above.

+The example tags given above are assumed to be ASCII-encoded byte strings without null termination, which is the RECOMMENDED format.
+Other encodings CAN be used, but in all cases the encoding as a sequence of bytes MUST be specified unambiguously.

 # Utility functions {#utility}

 Algorithms in this document use the utility functions described below,